Small File Media Society

 Why Small Files?

-Streaming comprises a significant proportion of the carbon footprint of information and communication technologies (ICT), which is calculated to contribute about 4% of global greenhouse gases, about the same as the airline industry.
-ICT is composed of the data centers, networks, and devices that store, transmit, and display all our social media, videos, photos, and other large files, cryptocurrency, artificial-intelligence applications, etc. All these uses require huge amounts of electricity, and about 79% of global electricity comes from fossil fuels: hence the large carbon footprint.
+Streaming comprises a significant proportion of the carbon footprint of the networked infrastructures that store, transmit, and display all our video-based media and other large files, cryptocurrency, artificial-intelligence applications, and Internet of Things apps.
+Recently AI data centers have drawn attention to the massive energy demand of networked technologies.
+All these uses require huge amounts of electricity, and about 79% of global electricity comes from fossil fuels: hence the large carbon footprint.

 What is a Small File?

-The Small File Media Festival features Small-File Ecomedia, movies compressed at a rate of 1.44MB per minute each, showing that great cinema doesn’t have to mean great big files.
-This lo-fi intervention draws from both do it yourself (DiY) movements and computer-based artistic practices.
-Practitioners can utilize free, cross-platform apps including Handbrake, Any Video Converter and AVIDMUX to compress moving-image content to a fraction of its original size.
+The Small File Media Festival features Small-File Ecomedia, movies that travel at a bitrate of 1.44MB per minute, showing that great cinema doesn’t have to mean great big files.
+This lo-fi intervention draws from both do it yourself (DIY) movements and computer-based artistic practices.
+Practitioners can utilize free, cross-platform apps including Handbrake, FFmpeg, AnyVideo Converter and AVIDMUX to compress moving-image files to a fraction of their original size.
 Some artists use these aesthetic tools to manipulate the granular materiality of digital media objects.

 Small-File Ecomedia offers a solution to the rising carbon footprint of streaming through the creation and dissemination of Small-File Ecomedia, low-bandwidth movies of an average of megabyte per minute—a tiny fraction of high-definition video, which is between 60 and 350 megabytes per minute which allows them to be streamed with no damage to the planet.
 Audiences enjoy small-file movies during our annual online festival and in addition, since 2022, live in the theatre.